New South Wales Lights Up For ‘National Day Of Reflection’

 Yellow Building Illuminations

-Lastly, buildings around New South Wales were also lit yellow, the colour being chosen, according to 7 News, as it was the favourite colour of the youngest victim, 10-year-old Matilda Britvan.
-The buildings illuminated yellow included (this list updates):
+Lastly, buildings around New South Wales were also lit yellow, the colour being chosen to represent the main colour of a candle’s flame.
+The buildings illuminated yellow included:

 • Sydney Football Stadium